Dear PBIS Rewards –

 Consistency with PBIS is Key

-For a PBIS program to be successful, it needs to be consistent.
-This includes consistency in implementation, consistency in use by teachers, schoolwide PBIS recognition, and consistency in the administration of the program.
-Fortunately, PBIS Rewards has materials available to help you implement your program.
+For a PBIS initiative to be successful, it needs to be consistent.
+This includes consistency in implementation, consistency in use by teachers, schoolwide PBIS recognition, and consistency in the administration of the initiative.
+Fortunately, PBIS Rewards has materials available to help you implement your initiative.

 For those teachers concerned about the path to discipline in a PBIS system, PBIS Rewards offers the Advanced Referral System (ARS).
 As an additional enhancement to our PBIS management system, ARS eliminates the mountains of paperwork sometimes associated with discipline escalations.
 The data produced through ARS provides the feedback your staff might need to see how PBIS makes a difference by reducing their office referrals.

 Another method for encouraging your staff to use recognition for your teachers, just like they do for their students.
-PBIS Rewards offers an add-on to our software called Teacher Rewards, which operates on the same acknowledgment principles as the student program.
+PBIS Rewards offers a teacher recognition add-on to our software called Workplace Rewards for Teachers, which operates on the same acknowledgment principles as the student program.
 And to help you set up your Teacher Store, we’ve compiled a big list of PBIS teacher incentives that your teachers are sure to love.
 After all, if your staff is performing well, why not give them some recognition and encouragement?
 We all enjoy a pat on the back.

 Teacher Buy-In Makes the Difference